Thesprotia: Economy

 Thesprotia is traditionally one of the poorest and most remote regional units of Greece.
 The main economic activities are agriculture and tourism, with agriculture as historically the main economic activity.

 The main tourist attractions of the region are its numerous beaches, particularly the resort of Syvota.
 Other tourist attractions are the remains of ancient cities such as Gitani.

 Infrastructure

-In 1996, construction began on Motorway 2, officially called Egnatia Odos.
+In 1996, construction began on the A2 motorway, officially called Egnatia Odos.
 The road, which links the Ionian coast at Igoumenitsa to Thessaloniki and further to Alexandroupoli the Greek Turkish borders, was opened to traffic in 2009.
 Other important roads in Thesprotia include the Greek National Road 6 (Igoumenitsa - Ioannina - Larissa) and Greek National Road 18 (Filiates - Paramythia - Preveza).

 In 2009, construction began for a new highway that will connect Igoumenitsa and Saranda, passing by Sagiada and Konispol.

 The port of Igoumenitsa serves ferry routes to the islands of Corfu and Paxoi (includes Antipaxoi), as well as Italy.